Every abstract is visible to everyone, in order to encourage discussion.

 More information can be found at https://www.sintef.no/protection-poker

-Workshop - Suggested by Ivana Gancheva, about 2 months ago.
+Workshop - Suggested by Ivana Gancheva, 4 months ago.

 Do you have this feeling certain features will yet again start failing in upcoming release?
 When you catch a bug, does it seem like a deja vu?
 Incidents happen.
 Most of us think of them as materialised risks, but they also can be considered as opportunity.
 Opportunity to learn and improve.
 Would you be interested to learn how to draw conclusions from failures, propose corrective and preventive actions, and with them improve your development process and grow quality mindset in your team?
 This is a workshop for you.